 That would be great - that would certainly be a positive surprise, he said.
 But I'm not expecting that to happen.
 I would see maybe a 20 percent chance of that.
 I think it would be extremely difficult to get through the German parliament.

 Orphanides said that dumping private sector involvement in reducing Greece's massive debts may be the only way to convince markets that investing in the Eurozone was again safe.

 A deal struck at a Franco-German summit in Deauville, France, in October 2010, which would have ensured the private sector was involved more generally in future Eurozone bailouts, was reversed in December.
 However, euro zone leaders have agreed that the Greek deal will be unique and not be repeated.

 Orphanides said this was not enough and that private sector losses in Greece added to uncertainty and contagion risks.

-The ECB has resisted political pressure to ramp up its bond-purchase programme to ease borrowing costs for crisis-hit euro zone states, but it has used an ultra-long liquidity operation to pump almost half a trillion euros into the banking system.
+The ECB has resisted political pressure to ramp up its bond-purchase program to ease borrowing costs for crisis-hit Eurozone states, but it has used an ultra-long liquidity operation to pump almost half a trillion euros into the banking system.